-The State received a payment of \$13 million of which the Idaho Legislature appropriated \$500,000 to the Office of the Attorney General to address housing and foreclosure matters.
-The Attorney General negotiated service contracts with six HUDcertified housing counseling agencies, the Idaho Law Foundation's Volunteer Lawyer's Program, and Idaho Aid.
-Legal А supplementary report outlining how each agency utilized its grant money is attached to this report.
-The office sent representativess to 29 separate communities to speak about foreclosure and the NMS.
+The State separately received a payment of \$13 million of which the Legislature appropriated \$500,000 to the Office of the Attorney General to address housing and foreclosure matters.
+The Attorney General subsequently negotiated service contracts with six HUD-certified housing counseling agencies, the Idaho Law Foundation's Volunteer Lawyer's Program, and Idaho Legal Aid.
+A supplementary report outlining how each agency utilized its grant money was also released.